 The Township of Lafayette does not participate in the Community Rating System (CRS) program.
+At this time, the Township has not considered joining CRS.

 Integration of Hazard Mitigation into Existing and Future Planning Mechanisms

 For a community to succeed in reducing long-term risk, hazard mitigation must be integrated into the day-to-day local government operations.
 As part of this planning effort, each community was surveyed to obtain a better understanding of their community's progress in plan integration.
 A summary is provided below.
 In addition, the community identified specific integration activities that will be incorporated into municipal procedures.